Art’s Got Heart – and Galleries Have the Technology to Prove It

 But the interaction is recorded, and each new participant pushes ahead all other sequences for continued playback across the array of lights.

-As we’ve previously reported, computer visualizations of the viewers’ brainwaves as they look at different paintings and objects in an art gallery are themselves a kind of art, and that’s shown in yet another art exhibit that mashes up technology, human biology and creativity to make the point.
+As we’ve previously reported, computer visualizations of viewers’ brainwaves as they look at different paintings and objects in an art gallery are themselves a kind of art, and that’s being shown in yet another art exhibit that mashes up technology, human biology and creativity to make the point.

 # # #